City questions prominent non-profit’s hire of ex-cop who was accused of murder

 The winter shelter located out near Double Eagle is paid for by the city and housed in a vacant city building.
 This year, Heading Home won the bid to run the shelter.

-According to Samuel, the bid goes out every year to different organizations.
-When the mayor’s office found out Chavez would be heading up the project, the city sent a letter to Heading Home’s CEO question Chavez’s hire.
+According to Samuel, the bid goes out every year and different organizations can apply.
+When the mayor’s office found out Chavez would be heading up the project for Heading Home, the city sent a letter to the non-profit’s CEO questioning Chavez’s position.

 The non-profit fired back with its own letter just three days later, saying Chavez had no criminal convictions and that in his two years at the non-profit his supervisors have always given him “high marks on performance evaluations.”